JS-Koning/compphys_project_1/README.md

 ## functionality

-   - Dimensional, and non-dimensional SI units
+   - Non-dimensional SI units
-       - Currently, all inputs and outputs are in either dimensional or non-dimensional form, no combination is supported
+       - All inputs and outputs are non-dimensional
    - Periodic or non-periodic boundary conditions
    - Initial random locations
        - Only inside predefined box size
    - Initial 'random' velocities
-       - loosely based on 3D equipartiton theorem, changing dimensions in parameters does not change random velocity algorithm
+       - Based, but not exact, on 3D equipartiton theorem, changing dimensions in parameters does not change random velocity algorithm
-   - Plots of total distance between atoms
    - Plots of total energy
    - Plots of kinetic energy
    - Plots of potential energy
    - Choice of Euler method numerical approximation or Verlet algorithm
    - Potential (and thus force) based on Lennard-Jones potential
+   - Rescaling of velocities based on target temperature

 ## Installation